 We value our citizens.
 We will conduct our business in an open and accountable way.

 We value our customers.
 We will always listen and treat them courteously and fairly.
 We will effectively deal with their enquiries, service requests, suggestions and complaints.

-We value our staff and elected Members.
+We value our staff and elected members.
 We will enable them to do their jobs well.

 We value honesty and integrity.
 We will always tell the truth and our actions will be consistent with these values.

 We value the environment in which we live.
 We will act responsibly towards its future.

 We value giving value for money.
 We will balance the cost, standard and customer view of the services we provide.

 The complaints procedure ensures customers get their needs met in a fast, courteous, fair and consistent manner and a resolution is achieved as quickly as possible.
 Complaints are taken very seriously and the Council learns from issues raised to help improve services.
+The complaint procedure was reviewed and simplified during this period for implementation from April 2013.

-Scrutiny and Managing Risk
+Scrutiny and managing risk

-Scrutiny

-The Constitution sets out how the Council operates and the process for policy and decision making.
+Scrutiny - The Constitution sets out how the Council operates and the process for policy and decision making.
 Full Council has overall responsibility for the Constitution, Scheme of Delegation, Budget and Policy Framework.
 There are two scrutiny committees the Performance Monitoring Panel and the Performance Development Panel.
-The panels are supported by a designated Scrutiny Officer.
+The panels are supported by designated Scrutiny Officer resource.

 Committee-web is an intranet system used to ensure that agendas are set and decision making documented in a comprehensive and consistent manner.

-Risk Management

-The Council's risk management arrangements are embedded in its Corporate Risk Management Strategy and risk registers.
+Risk Management - The Council's risk management arrangements are embedded in its Corporate Risk Management Strategy and risk registers.
 The Council has updated its risk policy and process guide during the year to align the framework to reflect latest guidance and to ensure that shared officers with Breckland District Council operate to the same arrangements at both authorities.

 Risk management remains an integral part of the Council's day to day thinking.
 All Member decisions are supported by a commentary on the risks involved in taking the decision (or not taking the decision) with this developing greater Member appreciation of risk, not least through reports into the Governance and Audit Committee.
-Risk Management has been integrated with Performance Management as the risk register has been incorporated into the Performance Plus performance management system.